 Not Court-Ordered

-These are not mandated by a judge — your participation is voluntary.
+These are not mandated by a judge — your undergoing mental health evaluation is voluntary.

 Voluntary and Proactive